coderedcorp/coderedcms/docs/advanced/advanced02.rst

     class WebPage(CoderedWebPage):
         """
         General use page with featureful streamfield and SEO attributes.
-        Template renders all Navbar and Footer snippets in existance.
+        Template renders all Navbar and Footer snippets in existence.
         """
         class Meta:
             verbose_name = 'Web Page'